premchander-revature/interviewquestions/.NET FULL STACK/C#Basics.md

 <blockquote>

 When an argument is passed as a `ref`, it must be initialized before it can be passed to the method.
-An `out` parameter, on the other hand, need not to be initialized before passing to a method.
+An `out` parameter, on the other hand, need not be initialized before passing to a method.

 </blockquote>